-Sabrina: It has been very strange navigating through the Covid crisis in one of the top hit cities to say the least.
-Unfortunately, our factory is closed so we are not able to produce anything new, luckily we had inventory left over so I took 3 car loads home and made my basement the distribution center!
+Sabrina: It has been extraordinary navigating through the Covid crisis in one of the top hit cities, to say the least.
+Unfortunately, our factory is closed, so we cannot produce anything new Luckily, we had inventory left over so I took 3 carloads home and made my basement the distribution center!
 I ship daily to ensure our clouds are getting the customers when they need them most.
-To combat the fact that we can’t make anything new, we are offering free tie dye for any purchase, a rainbow in the clouds if you will
+To combat the fact that we can’t make anything new, we are offering free tie-dye for any purchase, a rainbow in the clouds if you will

 Britt: What are the values that you base your brand Softwear around?

-Sabrina: Softwear has three pillars we stand behind- buttery soft, 100% USA made and sustainable from start to finish.
-When I started softwear, I knew we had to be different, otherwise we were just another basics brand like the rest that are cheap synthetics and made oversees, what’s the point?
+Sabrina: Softwear has three pillars we stand behind- buttery soft, 100% the USA made, and sustainable from start to finish.
+When I started softwear, I knew we had to be different; otherwise, we were just another basics brand like the rest that is cheap synthetics and made overseas; what’s the point?

 Britt: Popularity for sweatpants have generally seen a huge spike in sales.
 Have you found that your sales have increased or decreased since the pandemic?

 Sabrina: Yes!
-We have seen a really nice spike in online sales which has been amazing but its not enough to compensate for the wholesale orders we lost due to the closures of the stores and studios.
-We don’t have an investor or backing so we rely on word of mouth and social media to help spread the word and that has been a challenge to get a broader audience looking for pants!
+We have seen a really nice spike in online sales, which has been amazing, but it’s not enough to compensate for the wholesale orders we lost due to the stores and studios’ closures.
+We don’t have an investor or backing, so we rely on word of mouth and social media to help spread the word, and that has been a challenge to get a broader audience looking for pants!

 Britt: With people wearing sweatpants now more than ever, do you think people will value comfort wear/athleisure more after all of this is over?

 Sabrina: I hope so!
-I am also hopeful that people will truly see the value and appreciate the USA made quality and supporting local businesses.
-Now more than ever local and small businesses need support, especially ones trying to elevate the industry and bring something different to the market.
-Consumers are used to a cheap polyester made in China sweatpants that cost over $100, that is something I just can’t support.
+I hope that people will truly see the value and appreciate the USA made quality and support local businesses.
+Now more than ever, local and small businesses need support, especially ones trying to elevate the industry and bring something different to the market.
+Consumers are used to cheap polyester made in China sweatpants that cost over $100; I just can’t support it.

 Britt: In your opinion, do you think that this crisis will change the way we dress?
 Do you think wardrobes will become more casual?

-Sabrina: Prior to the pandemic I lived in sweats and leggings so for me personally, this is my norm!
-I think for everyone we are appreciating comfort and although we miss going out, do we miss the discomfort of jeans or dresses?
+Sabrina: Before the pandemic, I lived in sweats and leggings, so for me personally, this is my norm!
+I think we appreciate comfort for everyone, and although we miss going out, do we miss the discomfort of jeans or dresses?
 I don’t!

-Sabrina: I couldn’t agree more honestly!
-People want to support something with a heartbeat and a pulse, a brand that does more than make a sweatpant.
-I think the tide is turning and I am so grateful to be fighting for what I believe in and what I think so many others are believing in as well.
-The way things were going had to change and its time to make that happen.
+Sabrina: I couldn’t agree more, honestly!
+People want to support something with a heartbeat and a pulse, a brand that does more than making a sweatpant.
+I think the tide is turning, and I am so grateful to be fighting for what I believe in and what I think so many others are believing in as well.
+The way things were going had to change, and it’s time to make that happen.

-Sabrina: I take it day by day because ultimately that’s all we have.
-I think sustainability and USA made will see a huge increase in sales and support, I believe softwear will make it through this and see a lot of brighter days ahead.
-It is unfortunate that it took a pandemic to change the fashion industry but whatever moves the needle, softwear will continue as long as people support and buy our pieces!
+Sabrina: I take it day by day because ultimately, that’s all we have.
+I think sustainability and USA made will see a huge increase in sales and support; I believe softwear will make it through this and see many brighter days ahead.
+Unfortunately, it took a pandemic to change the fashion industry, but whatever moves the needle, softwear will continue as long as people support and buy our pieces!

-So many of us are embracing sweatpants right now and the style has seen a huge increase in reported sales.
-But, what will happen when we emerge from all of this?
+Many of us are embracing sweatpants right now, and the style has seen a huge increase in reported sales.
+But what will happen when we emerge from all of this?
 If history repeats itself, crises can change the way we dress.
-If we look at history for example, post WWII, pants became more common for women who had been introduced to the mainstream workforces after spending 4 years covering traditional men’s jobs and wardrobes generally became more casual.
+For example, if we look at history, post-WWII, pants became more common for women who had been introduced to the mainstream workforces after spending 4 years covering traditional men’s jobs, and wardrobes generally became more casual.

-To support those risking their lives right now in our communities, Sabrina is offering 40% off to medical and frontline workers.
-In addition, Sabrina is extending a 10% off code to my readers!
+To support those risking their lives right now in our communities, Sabrina offers 40% off to medical and frontline workers.
+Also, Sabrina is extending a 10% off code to my readers!
 Try softwear for yourself… slip into clouds by using code “BRITT10” to receive 10% off your purchase at softwear!

-Thank you Sabrina for meeting with me, and for sharing your incredible line of clothing with the world.
-In a time where we all need a little extra comfort, softwear is keeping me in good spirits.
+Thank you, Sabrina, for meeting with me and sharing your incredible clothing line with the world.
+When we all need a little extra comfort, softwear is keeping me in good spirits.